Seán Dolans GAC: History

+The club's new premises was officially opened on 5 July 2023.

 Gaelic football

 Seán Dolans fields Gaelic football teams at Under 8, Under 10, Under 12, Under 14, Under 16, Minor and Senior levels.
-They currently compete in the Derry Junior Football Championship and the Junior All-County Football League.
+As of 2022, they were competing in the Derry Junior Football Championship and the Junior All-County Football League.

-Ladies' Gaelic football

-The club also field Ladies' football teams at various age-groups.
+The club also field Ladies' Gaelic football teams at a number of under-age levels.